Using var As A Data Type in Programs

 In this solution, we have two variables that are being declared and assigned values:

-- assigned a returned type from a method call.
-This method is a local method and would be easy to find, however, it is still considered less readable to use var
+total- which is unambiguous being assigned to0.next- assigned a returned type from a method call.
+This method is a local method and would be easy to find, however, it is still considered less readable to usevarin this case.

 Final Thoughts on Using var with AP CSA